nextgis/docs_ngmobile/source/editing.rst

    The numbers indicate: 1 - Quit Edit mode; 2 - Add new multiline; 3 - Add new line; 4 - Delete multiline; 5 - Delete line; 6 - Move vertex to the center of screen; 7 - Contextual menu.

-New multiline will appear in the center of the screen, with one of its vertexes highlighted in red and with arrow icon (see :numref:`ngmobile_creating_multiline_pic`).
+New multiline will appear in the center of the screen, with one of its vertices highlighted in red and with arrow icon (see :numref:`ngmobile_creating_multiline_pic`).

 .. figure:: _static/creating_multiline.png
    :name: ngmobile_creating_multiline_pic